inmavi/FG-Platypus/README.md

 # FG-Platypus by Gerhard Kick and Joshua Davidson

-A NavTrainer based on the original PA28-WarriorII by Josh and Gerhard
+A NavTrainer based on the PA28-WarriorII by Josh and Gerhard

 Prerequisites: